 The Cairns Western Arterial Road is among Cairns' most important strategic transport corridors, linking some of the city’s most heavily populated residential areas.
 The 1.35km project has brought important benefits to commuters, public transport users, bike and pedestrians.

-A $300 million project is being undertaken to duplicate the Cairns Western Arterial Road between Redlynch Connector Road and Captain Cook Highway.
+The department is undertaking a $300 million project to duplicate the Cairns Western Arterial Road between Redlynch Connector Road and Captain Cook Highway.

-In October 2020 the Queensland Government committed to a $60 million upgrade of Cairns Western Arterial Road between Redlynch Connector Road and Kamerunga Road.
+In October 2020, the Queensland Government committed to a $60 million upgrade of Cairns Western Arterial Road (CWAR) between Redlynch Connector Road and Kamerunga Road.

 - Improves safety

 - Increases capacity

 - Upgrade of the section of the CWAR between Redlynch Connector Road and Captain Cook Highway to a four-lane dual carriageway.

 - Duplication of the rail overpass at Redlynch.

 - Duplication of the Kamerunga Bridge over the Barron River.

 The project is jointly funded by the Australian and Queensland governments on an 80:20 (federal:state) basis.
 Investment ID 1810618